 Your customer service must use a software solution to communicate with customers and monitor the performance.
 Depending on your business specifics, you may have several tools, each for a particular function, or an all-in-one solution, like HelpCrunch, that serves multiple purposes and has all the features needed.

 Cost: from $15/mo/team member

-In any case, you will need to train your reps to use it effectively and to make the most of it.
-Set up practical exercises that will allow your personnel to feel how the tool works.
+In any case, you will need to teach your reps effectively.
+Set up practical customer service training exercises that will allow your personnel to feel how the tool works.
 Let them talk to each other in a live chat, practice composing various automated messages from templates, explore the knowledge base.
 Such practice will help your agents in real-life customer communications when they will be using the tool by “muscle memory” giving their full attention to the customer and their problem.

 On a final note

-Training, certainly, has its cost in both the financial and resource sense.
+Customer service training ideas, certainly, have their cost in both the financial and resource sense.
 You need to engage experts, prepare the training materials, set up rooms and equipment and allocate trainers to conduct the courses.
 However, the customer service training costs are, rather, an investment.
 You are investing in your service agents’ professionalism which leads to confidence which, in its turn leads to loyalty and dedication.
-And you can’t have too much of those, can you?
+And you can’t have too many of those, can you?